vibhorkum/edb_foreignkeyconstraintmanager/cloneschema_remote/README.md

 This package provides functionality to deep copy a complete schema, including: tables, table data, indexes, functions, packages, procedures, sequences, data types, and all other objects from a schema on a specified remote server to a target schema on the local server.

+### Prerequisites

-In order to function this extension requires that the following two extensions already be installed on the local server:
+The following two extensions must already be installed on the local server:
 * dblink
 * postgres_fdw